openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_overview.rst

 *********************************

 By enabling the cohort feature in a course, you provide students with the ability to ask questions of, and have conversations with, other members of their cohort.
-By offering cohort-only discussion oppotunities, the cohort feature can help students develop a sense of community, provide specialized experiences, and encourage deeper, more meaningful course involvement.
+Cohort-only discussion opportunities can help students develop a sense of community, provide specialized experiences, and encourage deeper, more meaningful course involvement.

-Enabling the cohort feature has different effects on the course-wide discussion topics and the content-specific discussion topics in the course.
+The behavior for course-wide and content-specific (inline) discussion topics is different when you first enable cohorts in your course, but you can configure either type of discussion in a way that you think is most effective for your course.

 ===================================================
-Course-Wide Discussion Topics Are Configurable
+Course-Wide Discussion Topics
 ===================================================

 To create course-wide discussion topics, you add them on the **Advanced Settings** page in Studio.
-By default, each of these topics is unified.
-All of the students in the course can post, read, respond, and comment in course-wide discussion topics without regard to their cohort group assignments.
+By default, each course-wide topic is unified, and all students in the course can post, read, respond, and comment in course-wide discussion topics without regard to their cohort group assignments.
 After you add a course-wide topic, you can configure it so that it is divided by cohort instead.

-For example, in addition to the General topic, which is supplied by default, you create these additional course-wide topics: Course Q&A, Announcements, and Brainstorming.
+For example, in addition to the General topic, which is supplied by default, you create three additional course-wide topics: Course Q&A, Announcements, and Brainstorming.
 You want all students to be able to read and contribute to all of the posts in the General and Course Q&A topics.
-However, you want the Announcements and Brainstorming topics to be divided, so that students will only be able to read and respond to contributions by the members of their own cohorts.
+However, you want the Announcements and Brainstorming topics to be divided, so that students will only be able to read and respond to contributions by members of their own cohorts.
 You complete the additional configuration step for the Announcements and Brainstorming topics only.

 For information about course-wide discussion topics, see :ref:`Organizing_discussions`.
 For information about configuring these topics, see :ref:`Configure CourseWide Discussion Topics as Private`.

 ===================================================
-All Content-Specific Discussion Topics Are Divided
+Content-Specific Discussion Topics
 ===================================================

-Each of the content-specific discussion topics is divided by cohort.
+To create content-specific discussion topics, you add discussion components to units in the course outline section in Studio.
+By default, each content-specific discussion topic is divided by cohort.
 A student who is assigned to one cohort group cannot read or add to the posts, responses, or comments contributed by the members of another cohort group.

-To create content-specific discussion topics in a course, you add units that include discussion components.
-In a course with the cohort feature enabled, you do not have the option to change these topics to be unified for all students.
+If you want your content-specific discussion topics to remain cohorted, you do not need to take any further action.
+However, you can change some or all content-specific discussions so that they are unified and accessible to all students, regardless of cohort.

 For more information about content-specific discussion topics, see :ref:`Organizing_discussions`.
+For information about configuring content- specific discussion topics for cohorts, see  :ref: `Configure ContentSpecific Discussion Topics`.

 .. _Options for Assigning Students to Cohorts: